makersacademy/news-summary-challenge/README.md

 ## ToDos

 - Implement NewsController to display stories on the page
+  - Pull stories into NewsArticleList from Guardian/Makers API
+  - show headlines on Index page when server is started
 - Produce a view for summary of each article
 - Display summary for each article
   - Include headline, image, summary